|Fix 1. Factory Reset Terminal on Mac with Reset Option

 Factory Reset Terminal on Mac by Resetting Shell

 There are two ways to reset the shell: normal reset and hard reset.
-Below are the steps given for resetting or hard resetting on Mac.

 Step 1.
 You need to open the Terminal application on your macOS.